home / skills / steveclarke / dotfiles / obsidian-vault-context

 name: obsidian-vault-context

-description: Work with Steve's Obsidian vault at /Users/steve/Documents/Main using direct file operations.
+description: Works with the local Obsidian vault using direct file operations.
 Knows folder structure, daily note format (YYYY-MM-DD.md), and research capture templates.
 Use when reading/writing Obsidian notes or capturing research.
 Triggers on "obsidian", "daily note", "vault", "capture research".

 disable-model-invocation: true